 Adults

 Adult delta smelt can be entrained into the south Delta export facilities during dispersal prior to spawning, with this dispersal typically occurring during December–March in response to increases in precipitation, flow, and turbidity (Grimaldo et al. 2009; Sommer et al. 2011).
 Alternatives 1, 2, and 3 do not include any changes to the criteria such as Old and Middle River flows from the USFWS (2019) SWP/CVP Biological Opinion and CDFW (2020) SWP ITP, which limit export pumping to minimize the risk of adult delta smelt south Delta entrainment.
-The CalSim modeling for the alternatives suggested that December–March Old and Middle River flows generally would be very similar under Alternatives 1, 2, and 3 and the NAA (Appendix 5B3: Figures 5B3-6-9 through 5B3-6-12) which, combined with the same real-time criteria to minimize risk as currently implemented (USFWS 2019, CDFW 2020), suggests there would be little difference in entrainment risk for adult delta smelt between the NAA and Alternatives 1, 2, and 3.
+The CALSIM modeling results suggested that December–March Old and Middle River flows generally would be very similar under Alternatives 1, 2, and 3 and the NAA (Appendix 5B3: Figures 5B3-6-9 through 5B3-6-12) which, combined with the same real-time criteria to minimize risk as currently implemented (U.S. Fish and Wildlife Service 2019, California Department of Fish and Wildlife 2020), suggests there would be little difference in entrainment risk for adult delta smelt between the NAA and Alternatives 1, 2, and 3.

 Larvae/Early Juveniles

-South Delta entrainment of larval/early juvenile delta smelt generally occurs in March–June, with the risk of entrainment limited through criteria related to factors such as Old and Middle River flows (USFWS 2019, CDFW 2020).
+South Delta entrainment of larval/early juvenile delta smelt generally occurs in March–June, with the risk of entrainment limited through criteria related to factors such as Old and Middle River flows (U.S. Fish and Wildlife Service 2019, California Department of Fish and Wildlife 2020).
 Alternatives 1, 2, and 3 do not include any changes to these criteria.
 As described in the IEP MAST (2015: 88) conceptual model, larval/early juvenile entrainment risk is a function of exports and spring hydrology, with USFWS (2008: 220) demonstrating that entrainment risk increases as Old and Middle River flows decrease and become more negative (reflecting an increasing hydrodynamic influence of the south Delta export facilities) and X2 increases (reflecting less Delta outflow and a greater portion of delta smelt occurring farther upstream in the Delta).
 CALSIM II modeling suggests little difference in Old and Middle River flows between the NAA and Alternatives 1, 2, and 3 during March–June (Appendix 5B3: Figures 5B3-6-12 through 5B3-6-15).
-Diversions to Sites Reservoir during March–June would result in some reductions in Delta outflow and increases in X2, primarily in March (see Table DSM2-X2 in Chapter 6).
-Given the real-time nature of entrainment risk management that currently exists under the USFWS (2019) SWP/CVP biological opinion and CDFW (2020) SWP ITP, which would not be changed under the alternatives, there would be little difference in south Delta entrainment risk between the NAA and Alternatives 1, 2, and 3.
+Diversions to Sites Reservoir during March–June would result in some reductions in Delta outflow and increases in X2, primarily in March (Table 6-16 in Chapter 6).
+Given the real-time nature of entrainment risk management that currently exists under the USFWS (2019) SWP/CVP biological opinion and CDFW (2020) SWP ITP, which would not be changed under Alternatives 1, 2, and 3, there would be little difference in south Delta entrainment risk between the NAA and Alternatives 1, 2, and 3.
 Although there would be somewhat greater pumping at the Barker Slough Pumping Plant under Alternatives 1, 2, and 3, this would be a relatively small increase (10–20 cfs or less) and would occur during July–August (Appendix 5B4: Tables 5B-4-6-1a through 5B-4-6-4c; Figures 5B4-6-1 through 5B-4-6-18), by which time delta smelt juveniles would be large enough to be excluded from entrainment by the Barker Slough Pumping Plant fish screens.

 Flow-Related Effects